AiAutomatrix/CogmoraLabs/PaperTrading_System.md

 # Paper Trading System Documentation

 This document outlines the architecture and functionality of the paper trading feature within the Cogmora Labs application.
-It enables users to simulate cryptocurrency trades using live data from KuCoin without risking real money.

-## How the Paper Trading Engine Works

-The paper trading engine is a client-side system built using React Context and browser local storage for persistence.
-It manages a virtual account, executes trades, and tracks performance.

-- **`PaperTradingContext.tsx`**: This is the core of the engine.
-It creates a React context that provides the account balance, open positions, trade history, and functions to execute trades (`buy`, `sell`).
-- **Local Storage**: The entire state of the paper trading account (balance, positions, history) is saved to the browser's `localStorage`.
-This ensures that the user's data persists across sessions.
-- **Initial Balance**: New users start with a default virtual balance of **$100,000**.

-## Trade Flow

-The process of executing a paper trade is designed to be simple and intuitive:

-1.  **Initiate Trade**: The user clicks the **"Buy"** button next to a coin in the **KuCoin Spot Screener**.
-2.  **Enter Allocation**: A `TradePopup` modal appears, asking the user, "How much money do you want to allocate?"
-3.  **Calculation**: The system uses the current price of the coin (fetched from the KuCoin Ticker data) to calculate the corresponding amount of tokens the user will receive.
-4.  **Confirmation**: The user reviews the details and clicks "Confirm Buy".
-5.  **Trade Execution**: The `buy` function in the `PaperTradingContext` is called.
-    - The allocated amount is subtracted from the user's cash balance.
-    - A new trade is added to the `tradeHistory`.
-    - An `openPositions` entry is created or updated.
-If a position for that coin already exists, the new trade is averaged into the existing position (size and average entry price are updated).
-6.  **Dashboard Update**: The **Paper Trading Dashboard** updates in real-time, reflecting the new position and updated account metrics.

-## WebSocket and Real-Time Data

-The system leverages the existing data fetching mechanism for KuCoin to get near real-time price updates.

-- **`useKucoinTickers` Hook**: This hook, which powers the screener, is also used by the paper trading system.
-It fetches ticker data from the proxied KuCoin API every 5 seconds.
-- **Live Price Updates**: Each time the `useKucoinTickers` hook fetches new data, it calls the `updatePositionPrice` function from the `PaperTradingContext`.
-- **`updatePositionPrice`**: This function iterates through all open positions and updates their `currentPrice`.
-This change triggers a re-render of the dashboard, ensuring that **Unrealized P&L** and **Equity** are always up-to-date.

-## Dashboard Metrics and Formulas

-The `PaperTradingDashboard.tsx` component displays several key performance indicators:

--   **Total Balance**: The amount of cash available to trade.
-    -   `balance`
--   **Equity**: The total value of the account if all positions were closed at the current market price.
-    -   `Equity = balance + (sum of (position.size * position.currentPrice))`
--   **Unrealized P&L**: The current profit or loss on all open positions.
-    -   `Unrealized P&L = sum of ((position.currentPrice - position.averageEntryPrice) * position.size)`
--   **Realized P&L**: The total profit or loss from all closed trades.
-    -   `Realized P&L = sum of all closed_trade.pnl`
--   **Win Rate**: The percentage of closed trades that were profitable.
-    -   `Win Rate = (Number of profitable closed trades / Total number of closed trades) * 100`
+It enables users to simulate both spot and leveraged futures cryptocurrency trades using live data from KuCoin without risking real money.

+## Core Architecture: The `PaperTradingContext`

+The entire paper trading engine is a self-contained, client-side system built using React's Context API.
+This approach centralizes state management and logic, making the system responsive and persistent across browser sessions.

+- **`PaperTradingContext.tsx`**: This file is the heart and brain of the entire system.
+It is a React Context provider that manages:
+  -   **Virtual Account**: Tracks the user's cash `balance`.
+New users start with a default of **$100,000**.
+  -   **State Management**: Holds the state for `openPositions` (both spot and futures) and the complete `tradeHistory`.
+  -   **Trade Execution**: Contains the core logic for all trade functions: `buy` (for spot), `futuresBuy` (for long futures), `futuresSell` (for short futures), and `closePosition`.
+  -   **WebSocket Connections**: **Crucially, the context itself manages the live WebSocket connections** to KuCoin for both spot and futures price feeds, ensuring real-time data is piped directly into the state.
+- **Local Storage Persistence**: The entire state of the paper trading account (balance, positions, and history) is automatically serialized and saved to the browser's `localStorage` whenever it changes.
+This ensures a user's portfolio and trade log are preserved between visits.

+## Real-Time Data Flow via WebSockets

+To provide a live trading experience, the system establishes and maintains direct WebSocket connections to KuCoin's public feeds.
+This logic is managed entirely within `PaperTradingContext.tsx`.

+1.  **Connection Management**: The context manages two independent WebSocket instances:
+    -   A **Spot WebSocket** that subscribes to the `/market/ticker:{symbol}` topic for all currently open spot positions.
+    -   A **Futures WebSocket** that subscribes to the `/contractMarket/snapshot:{symbol}` topic for all open futures positions.
+2.  **Dynamic Subscriptions**: The context is intelligent.
+When a new position is opened, it subscribes to that specific symbol's feed.
+When a position is closed, it unsubscribes, keeping the connections efficient and minimizing data overhead.
+3.  **Live Price Updates**: The `onmessage` event handlers for both WebSockets listen for new price data.
+4.  **`updatePositionPrice` Function**: When a new price is received, this utility function is called.
+It iterates through the `openPositions` array, finds the matching position by its symbol, and updates its `currentPrice`.
+It then instantly recalculates the `unrealizedPnl` for that position.
+5.  **Reactive UI**: Because `openPositions` is a state variable, this update automatically triggers a re-render in the `PaperTradingDashboard`, ensuring all metrics—especially Unrealized P&L—are always live.

+## Trade Execution Flow

+### Spot Trading
+1.  **Initiation**: User clicks the **Buy** (<ShoppingCart /> icon) button in the `AllTickersScreener.tsx` component.
+2.  **Input**: The `TradePopup.tsx` modal appears, asking the user for a USD allocation amount.
+3.  **Execution**: Upon confirmation, the `buy` function in the context is called.
+It subtracts the allocation from the balance, creates a new `OpenPosition` with `positionType: 'spot'`, and logs the transaction in `tradeHistory`.

+### Futures Trading (Leveraged)
+1.  **Initiation**: User clicks the **Trade** (<BarChartHorizontal /> icon) button in the `AllFuturesScreener.tsx` component.
+2.  **Input**: The `FuturesTradePopup.tsx` modal appears, which prompts for **collateral allocation** (USD) and desired **leverage**.
+3.  **Execution**: The user chooses to **"Buy / Long"** or **"Sell / Short"**.
+This calls either `futuresBuy` or `futuresSell` from the context.
+The collateral is subtracted from the balance, and a new `OpenPosition` is created with `positionType: 'futures'`, the specified `side` ('long' or 'short'), and the chosen `leverage`.

+## Position Closing
+-   **Manual Close**: Each row in the "Open Positions" table has a "Close" button.
+Clicking this calls the `closePosition` function with the unique `positionId`.
+-   **`closePosition` Logic**: This function calculates the final P&L based on the position type (spot vs. futures, long vs. short).
+The proceeds (initial value +/- P&L) are added back to the cash `balance`, the position is removed from `openPositions`, and the trade is logged as "closed" in the `tradeHistory`.

 ## Component Relationships

-The paper trading feature is composed of several interconnected components:

--   **`AllTickersScreener.tsx`** (KuCoin Spot Screener)
-    -   Contains the "Buy" button for each coin.
-    -   Triggers the `TradePopup`.
--   **`TradePopup.tsx`**
-    -   Gathers the trade allocation from the user.
-    -   Calls the `buy` function from the `usePaperTrading` hook.
--   **`PaperTradingContext.tsx`** (The "Engine")
-    -   Manages all state and logic for the paper trading account.
-    -   Provides the `usePaperTrading` hook for components to interact with the engine.
+-   **`PaperTradingProvider`**: Wraps the main application in `page.tsx` to provide the context.
--   **`PaperTradingDashboard.tsx`**
-    -   Consumes data from the `usePaperTrading` hook.
-    -   Displays account metrics, open positions, and trade history.
+-   **`PaperTradingDashboard.tsx`**: The primary UI.
+Consumes all data from the `usePaperTrading` hook to display metrics, open positions, and history.
+Contains "Close All" and "Clear History" buttons.
-    -   Allows users to close positions.

-This modular structure ensures that the trading logic is decoupled from the UI, making the system maintainable and easy to expand in the future.
+-   **`AllTickersScreener.tsx`**: Originates spot trades.
+-   **`AllFuturesScreener.tsx`**: Originates futures trades.
+-   **`TradePopup.tsx` & `FuturesTradePopup.tsx`**: Modals for entering and confirming trades.
+-   **`PaperTradingContext.tsx`**: The central engine that drives all functionality described above.